Homogenization of a Random Walk on a Graph in $\mathbb{R}^d$: An approach to predict macroscale diffusivity in media

 Hence we can apply the martingale functional central limit theorem from~\cite{ethier2005markov} to the martingale $\sum_{e \in \oE} \eps \nu_e M^{\eps}_e(t) - \eps N(t/\eps^2)$ to get the following weak convergence:

 Recall that

-Because the first two terms converge weakly to a Brownian motion, ${\bf Z}$, and the terms involving $\psi$ converge a.s.\ to 0, the entire process $Z_{\eps}(t)$ converges weakly to ${\bf Z}$.
-See~\cite{billingsley2011convergence} for a proof of this result. \end{proof} \begin{lemma} The diffusivity matrix $C$~(\ref{eqn:C}), which is symmetric semi-positive definite, is symmetric positive definite if and only if $\{\alpha_e\}_{e\in \oE}$~(\ref{eqn:alpha}) spans $\real^d$ . \end{lemma} \begin{proof} The result is clear since for $x \in \real^d$,
+Because the first two terms converge weakly to a Brownian motion ${\bf Z}$, and the terms involving $\psi$ converge a.s.\ to 0, the entire process $Z_{\eps}$ converges weakly to ${\bf Z}$.
+See Theorem 3.1 of \cite{billingsley2011convergence} for a proof of this result. \end{proof}